 Holiday souvenirs are a reminder of the most beautiful time of the year, but can lead to nasty surprises and severe penalties on the return journey.
 Countless souvenirs are confiscated every year at the national borders - in particular protected animals, plants or products made from them.

-"What attracts as harmless souvenirs on the beach or in exotic markets contributes to the fact that rare species are pushed to the verge of extinction," warns Georg Scattolin, conservation expert at the environmental organization WWF Austria.
-Over 35.000 endangered animal and plant species are protected by the Washington Convention on CITES.
+"What attracts people as harmless souvenirs on the beach or at exotic markets contributes to rare species being pushed to the brink of extinction," warns Georg Scattolin, species protection expert at the environmental protection organization WWF Austria.
+Over 35.000 endangered animal and plant species are protected by the Washington Convention on International Trade in Endangered Species (CITES).
 Their import is either completely prohibited or only permitted with complex permits.
-Travelers are threatened with confiscation of the forbidden memorabilia, fines of up to 80.000 euros and in extreme cases even up to five years' imprisonment.
-To avoid accidentally becoming a smuggler while on vacation, the WWF recommends taking a look at his Souvenir guide.
+Travelers face confiscation of the prohibited souvenirs, fines of up to 80.000 euros and, in extreme cases, even up to five years in prison.
+To avoid accidentally becoming a smuggler on vacation, the WWF recommends taking a look at its Souvenir guide.

-Whether corals, reptiles, traditional medical products made from animals or tropical wood carvings - you should keep your hands off many memorabilia so as not to come into conflict with the law and commit theft from nature.
-25 million seahorses are killed each year for souvenir production or use in traditional Chinese medicine.
-More than a million crocodiles and monitor lizards give their lives every year for the fashion industry.
-“When it comes to exotic souvenirs, restraint is generally required.
+Whether corals, reptiles, traditional medicinal products made from animals or tropical wood carvings - there are many souvenirs that you should keep your hands off of in order to avoid getting into trouble with the law and committing theft of nature.
+25 million seahorses are killed every year for souvenir production or for use in traditional Chinese medicine.
+More than a million crocodiles and monitor lizards lose their lives every year for the fashion industry.
+"With exotic souvenirs, you generally need to be cautious.
 Even small and inconspicuous species can be threatened and therefore protected.
-If you don't buy any vegetable or animal souvenirs, you're on the safe side, ”advises WWF expert Georg Scattolin.
+If you don't buy any plant or animal souvenirs, you'll be on the safe side," advises WWF expert Georg Scattolin.

 The List of problematic souvenirs is long.
 Memorabilia that are particularly frequently seized are: